SouthFACT/landsatfact-sql/README.md

 <br><br>
 ### function [get_scenesMostRecent](functions/get_scenesmostrecent.sql)
-Function to get url's of Landsat scene images which are the closest date to the requested date.
-The intention is to call this twice once for the start date then again for the end date there should be a most recent url for each scene that the CustomRequest_GeoJson intersects.
+Function to get scene image url's for the most recent scene to the users requested date.
+The intention is to call this twice once for the start date then again for the end date.
+There should be a image and url for each scene that the CustomRequest_GeoJson intersects.
 ```sql
 get_scenesMostRecent(
     customrequest_geojson text,